Monitob/laboratory/pkg/polymere/README.md

 * [Index](#pkg-index)

 ## <a name="pkg-overview">Overview</a>
-Package polymere implement functions to manipulate polymere the methds react to a polymere
+Package polymere implement functions to manipulate a polymere

 	A polymere is composed by letters in alphabet, minuscule (consider as negative) or Capital (considered as positive).